RPM Billing

 Billing 99454 without achieving 16 days of transmitted data in the 30-day period

-Not documenting interactive communication with the patient for 99457 — passive data review alone does not qualify
+Not documenting interactive communication with the patient for 99457 or 99470 — passive data review alone does not qualify for either treatment management code

 Billing 99458 without a corresponding base 99457 claim in the same calendar month